Dr. Gong-Guy, Executive Director

 Dr. Gong-Guy is the Executive Director of UCLA Campus and Student Resilience and Associate Clinical Professor in the UCLA Psychology Department.
 She oversees the UCLA Resilience Peer Network, supporting UCLA students in an unprecedented treatment research collaboration through the UCLA Depression Grand Challenge (DGC).
 Dr. Gong-Guy is a licensed psychologist with a lifelong commitment to community psychology and culturally accessible models of service delivery to under-resourced populations.
 She earned her bachelor’s degree at Stanford and her doctorate in Clinical Psychology at UCLA.
 As the former director of UCLA’s Counseling and Psychological Services, she oversaw the work of more than 50 psychologists, psychiatrists and social workers who provide treatment and prevention services to the 40,000 students at UCLA.
 She is past president of the Association for University and College Counseling Center Directors, and she currently serves on the Jed Foundation Board of Advisors, the University of California Student Mental Health Oversight Committee, and directs the DGC Awareness & Hope Patient Advocacy Committee.
 She has a record of extended service on the University of California Student Health Steering Panel, the UCLA Consultation and Response Team, the UCLA Campus Violence Prevention Workgroup, UCLA’s Steering Committee on Sexual Violence Prevention and Response, and the UCLA Council on Diversity and Inclusion, and the UCLA Disabled Student Housing Appeals Board.

-Dr. Pimentel is the Associate Director of UCLA Campus and Student Resilience and the Program Director of Mindful UCLA.
-She is a psychologist and long-term meditation practitioner and teacher who earned her bachelor’s degree from Brown University and her doctorate in Human Development and Psychology from Harvard University’s Graduate School of Education.
-Dr. Pimentel has been trained as a mindfulness facilitator at UCLA’s Mindful Awareness Research Center (MARC).
-She has, in the past, taught mindfulness and mind-body approaches to mental health in hospital, corporate and community settings and now enjoys sharing mindfulness practices with UCLA students, faculty, and staff as a powerful self-care tool for personal and social transformation, resilience, and well-being.
+Dr. Pimentel is the Associate Director of UCLA Campus & Student Resilience and the Program Director of Mindful UCLA.
+She is a psychologist, yoga teacher (RYT-200), and long-term meditation practitioner and instructor who received her bachelor’s degree from Brown University and her doctorate in Human Development and Psychology from Harvard University.
+Before coming to UCLA, Dr. Pimentel was a clinical instructor of psychiatry and senior psychologist at NYU-Belleuve Medical Center where she co-founded the Mind-Body Clinic, a service which brought mindfulness-based treatment approaches to people living with psychiatric and medical difficulties.
+Dr. Pimentel also has taught mind-body approaches to mental health and well-being in a variety of corporate and community settings and in her New York-based private clinical psychotherapy practice.
+Dr. Pimentel has completed numerous trainings in mindfulness facilitation, including Mindfulness-Based Stress Reduction and facilitator training at UCLA’s Mindful Awareness Research Center (MARC).
+She has served on the board of such meditation organizations as Insight Meditation Society (IMS) and The Lineage Project.
+After moving to Los Angeles from New York, Dr. Pimentel began sharing mindfulness with UCLA students, faculty, and staff as a powerful tool for personal and social transformation, resilience, and well-being.

 I am in my 4th year as a clinical psychology PhD student at UCLA.
 I joined the RPN training team in Winter 2016, and have continued on because it is such a wonderful group of students and a meaningful program.
 My primary duties have been leading training seminars (to teach CBT concepts and guide practice of peer support group skills) and supervision of RPN students that are leading their support groups.
 I also am part of the Depression Grand Challenge treatment research planning team, and my own dissertation research focuses on effective implementation of online skills-based prevention programs.